alexs106/Advent_of_OSINT_24/README.md

 # Writeups Advent of OSINT 2024

-This is my first time doing the **Advent of OSINT** proposed by **OSINT4FUN**.<br/> In this repo I will disclose my thought process and steps to solving the challenges, hopefully until the last one :)
+This is my first time doing the **Advent of OSINT** proposed by **OSINT4FUN**.<br/> In this repo I will disclose my thought process and steps to solving the challenges,<br/> hopefully until the last one :)

 ----